adoyle-h/lobash/README.md

 cd lobash
 # This step is optional.
 Clone submodules only if you want to run test cases.
 git submodule update --init --recursive --progress

+# Copy it to somewhere in your path
+sudo ln -s "$PWD/build" /usr/local/bin/lobash-gen
 ```

 ## Usage